Student-conducted Columbia estuary research

 Results

 The project reached 290 students who completed all the fieldwork by obtaining monthly samples from five docks on the estuary over a two-year period.
 The students recorded their field notes and analytical data in a spreadsheet designed by WSU Vancouver scientists, and emailed these to the WSU Aquatic Ecology Lab.
 They also mailed zooplankton tow samples.
-Analysis of these data and manuscript preparation are underway as of 2018.
+Analysis of these data and manuscript preparation were underway as of 2018.
 Through this project, the students gained a better understanding of their local environment and contributed to improved scientific knowledge.